-Hemp can produce excellent quality paper.
+Hemp can produce EXcELLENT quality paper.
 Above all, it grows very fast and does not require the many chemical treatments required for wood by-products.
-Yet, it is the latter that still provides 93% of the paper in the world, at the cost of shaved forests in some countries and significant pollution. …
+Yet, it is the latter that still provides 93% of the paper in the world, at the cost of clear-cutted and destroyed forests in some countries and significant pollution…

 THE ADVANTAGES OF HEMP VS WOOD

 - Hemp grows fast: 4 months vs 20 years.
 Hemp is rapidly renewable, and the quantities produced can be adjusted in real time according to demand.

 - Its yield for papermaking is also 4 times higher.
 Over 20 years, one hectare of hemp produces as much as 4.1 hectares of trees.

 - The hemp stalk contains 77% cellulose vs 50% for wood.
 Cellulose is the material used to make paper and cardboard.

 - Hemp contains 2 to 3 times less lignin than wood.
 Lignin is what makes paper yellow and brittle.
 The chemical treatments used in the paper industry aim in large part to eliminate that.